jwezorek/flowbee/README.md

 Flowbee is a tool for generating images of paint particles moving in vector fields, mixing in a semi-realistic manner.

+The core concept is to construct a dynamic vector field by blending primitive vector components—such as circular flows, Perlin noise, and other patterns.
+Within this field, simulated paint particles move across the canvas, their trajectories shaped by the underlying flow.
+As they travel, these particles interact with existing paint, gradually shifting in color through a process of continuous mixing.
+Particles that become trapped in knots or sinks within the vector field, or those that drift beyond the canvas bounds, are removed and replaced with new random particles.

 # Implementation Details

 The code is C++23 with no external dependencies except Boost which is currently only being used for boost::hash_combine so would be easy to remove.
 Other third-party dependencies -- stb_image, mixbox, siv::PerlinNoise, and nlohmann::json -- are vendored in the third-party/ folder, meaning their source code is included directly in the project rather than being linked as external libraries.